New South Wales Police Force: 2003 – Police bugging

 In 2003, Strike Force Emblems was established in response to allegations that warrants were improperly obtained during Operation Mascot, an investigation into police corruption in the late 1990s.
 The warrants authorised a large number of people, mostly police officers, to have their private conversations 'bugged'.
 Nearly a decade later in October 2012, the New South Wales Government announced that the Ombudsman would investigate allegations concerning the conduct of officers in the NSW Police Force, the Crime Commission and the Police Integrity Commission in relation to the matters investigated in Strike Force Emblems which occurred between 1998 and 2002.
 The final hearings were not completed until 31 March 2015.

 The Acting NSW Ombudsman, John McMillan's report to Parliament was tabled on 20 December 2016.

-2015 – Police Headquarters Shooting
+2015 – Police headquarters shooting

 On 2 October 2015, 15-year-old Iraqi-Kurdish boy Farhad Khalil Mohammad Jabar shot dead Curtis Cheng, a 58-year-old accountant who worked for the NSW Police Force, outside their Parramatta headquarters.
-The 15-year-old then shot at responding special constables, and died from their gunfire.
-NSW Police Force commissioner Andrew Scipione said "We believe that his actions were politically motivated and therefore linked to terrorism".
+The 15-year-old then shot at responding special constables, and died from their return gunfire.
+NSW Police commissioner Andrew Scipione said "We believe that his actions were politically motivated and therefore linked to terrorism".
 The attack appears to have similar motives to the 2014 Endeavour Hills stabbings.

 Organisation

-Leadership Structure
+Leadership structure

-The headquarters of the New South Wales Police Force is located at 1 Charles Street, Parramatta, Sydney.
+The NSW Police headquarters is at 1 Charles Street, Parramatta, Sydney.